nilaysrivastava/InstaKart/README.md

 ## Why This Is Different

 Most shopping assistants behave like chatbots or search wrappers.
-Amazon Now – Instant Cart is designed as a decision system.
+InstantKart is designed as a decision system.

 It does not simply return search results.
 It: